 EU regulators and legislators indicated that businesses’ almost laissez-faire approach toward data protection compliance had gone on for far too long and that the GDPR would rectify this.
 And it did.
+GDPR proves a robust framework for keeping personal data secure.
 Today, the cost of data privacy infractions can amount to a hefty penalty of up to €20 million or 4% of the company’s annual global turnover.
 Moreover, on account of the GDPR’s broad territorial scope, it is regarded as a standard globally, and businesses invest heavily to keep up with the compliance regulations.

 However, despite efforts, a report published by DLA Piper states that data breach fines and notifications between January 2020 and 2021 increased by 40% and 19%, respectively.
 Naturally, this double-digit growth isn’t conducive to healthy business operation and implores the question, ‘What can or should companies do to mitigate losses due to data privacy non-compliance?’
 For insight on the matter, read on to know how companies can prepare for the inevitable progression of GDPR or any other such data privacy laws and regulatory guidelines.